By Lauren Clarke-Bennet & Taylor Bennett

 As got older, Steve wanted to develop a relationship with his dad.
 He would visit his father several times a year in New York City and developed a strong affinity for the Big Apple where the first Benihana had opened.

 Then a vegetarian, Steve explored working in the hugely successful steak-house chain when he tried his hand at a summer job in one of their Texas restaurants.
 He worked as a kitchen prep which included cutting vegetables.
 He soon realized this wasn’t his thing.

 “I was never inspired to become a restauranteur in the traditional sense like going to college for hospitality and restaurant management in college — I just stayed with what I loved — the music,” reflects Aoki, who lost his father without seeing him at his most successful.

 When Steve was in his mid-teens and attending concerts with his friends, he said, “It just felt natural for us to pick up instruments and start a band.”

-Steve purchased his first 4 track recorder when he was 16 and figured out how to play a few instruments that included bass and regular guitar, drums and later started singing.
+Steve purchased his first 4 track recorder and the best drum machine he could when he was 16 and figured out how to play a few instruments that included bass and regular guitar, drums and later started singing.
 In 1994 he recorded his first demo playing all the instruments himself, and joined several bands throughout his teenage years and into college.

 “I played mainly hard-core metal music from bands like Gorilla Biscuits, Born-Again, Tire Tread and local bands from around the area.”